MicrosoftDocs/IntuneDocs.cs-cz/intune/protect/create-compliance-policy.md

 search.appverid: MET150
 ms.custom: intune-azure
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 76998c32f09b20e624359cc8a38231e14a70399b
+ms.openlocfilehash: c8452f9b56032864380ec703bfd444dc85ef129b
-ms.sourcegitcommit: 06a1fe83fd95c9773c011690e8520733e1c031e3
+ms.sourcegitcommit: 13fa1a4a478cb0e03c7f751958bc17d9dc70010d
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/23/2019
+ms.lasthandoff: 11/19/2019
-ms.locfileid: "72786080"
+ms.locfileid: "74188266"
 ---
-# <a name="create-a-compliance-policy-in-microsoft-intune"></a>Vytvoření zásady dodržování předpisů v Microsoft Intune
+# <a name="create-a-compliance-policy-in-microsoft-intune"></a>Create a compliance policy in Microsoft Intune

 Zásady dodržování předpisů pro zařízení jsou klíčovou funkcí Intune, která umožňuje chránit prostředky organizace.
-V Intune můžete vytvořit pravidla a nastavení, která musí zařízení splňovat, aby se považovala za vyhovující, jako je třeba minimální verze operačního systému.
-Pokud zařízení nedodržuje předpisy, můžete zablokovat přístup k datům a prostředkům pomocí [podmíněného přístupu](conditional-access.md).
+In Intune, you can create rules and settings that devices must meet to be considered compliant, such as a minimum OS version.
+If the device isn't compliant, you can then block access to data and resources using [Conditional Access](conditional-access.md).

-Můžete také provést akce při nedodržení předpisů, jako je například odeslání e-mailu s oznámením uživateli.
-Základní informace o tom, jaké zásady dodržování předpisů dělají a jak se používají, najdete v tématu [Začínáme s dodržováním předpisů zařízením](device-compliance-get-started.md).
+You can also take actions for non-compliance, such as sending a notification email to the user.
+For an overview of what compliance policies do, and how they're used, see [get started with device compliance](device-compliance-get-started.md).

 V tomto článku najdete:

-- Obsahuje seznam požadavků a kroků pro vytvoření zásady dodržování předpisů.
+- Lists the prerequisites and steps to create a compliancy policy.
-- Ukazuje, jak přiřadit zásady vašim skupinám uživatelů a zařízení.
+- Shows you how to assign the policy to your user and device groups.
-- V této části najdete popis dalších funkcí, včetně tagů oboru pro filtrování zásad a kroků, které můžete provést na zařízeních, která nedodržují předpisy.
+- Describes additional features, including scope tags to "filter" your policies, and steps you can take on devices that aren't compliant.
-- Vypíše časy obnovení při vracení se změnami, když zařízení dostanou aktualizace zásad.
+- Lists the check-in refresh cycle times when devices receive policy updates.

 ## <a name="before-you-begin"></a>Před zahájením

-Pokud chcete používat zásady dodržování předpisů zařízením, ujistěte se, že jste:
+To use device compliance policies, be sure you:

 - Použití následujících předplatných:

   - Intune
-  - Pokud používáte podmíněný přístup, budete potřebovat Azure Active Directory (AD) Premium Edition.
-[Azure Active Directory Price](https://azure.microsoft.com/pricing/details/active-directory/) uvádí, co se vám s různými edicemi dostanou.
-Dodržování předpisů v Intune nevyžaduje Azure AD.
+  - If you use Conditional Access, then you need Azure Active Directory (AD) Premium edition.
+[Azure Active Directory pricing](https://azure.microsoft.com/pricing/details/active-directory/) lists what you get with the different editions.
+Intune compliance doesn't require Azure AD.

 - Použití podporované platformy:

-  - Správce zařízení s Androidem
+  - Android device administrator
   - Android Enterprise
   - iOS
   - macOS